jonlpersson/ed-latimore/site/_products/the-dick-detox-bootcamp-30-days-to-freedom-from-internet-porn.md

         text: >-
           2x a week I do a live coaching call where I teach, coach, answer your questions, and share my first-hand experience battling addiction.
+      - heading: Reinforcement work
+        text: >-
+          Every call has a live assignment and homework to do on your own to reinforce the training to eliminate porn.
 ---